How to dress and present?

 WHERE DO I START?

 Step 1.
-If applicable, discuss your Quest contribution with your advisor/mentor.
+Discuss your Quest contribution with your advisor/mentor.

 Step 2.
 Find out who is your departmental Quest rep (see the list below) and contact that person to learn more about the submission process and the type of events that your department sponsors this year.